 Endorectal ultrasound scan (ERUS)

-An endorectal ultrasound scan (ERUS) can show the size and location of a cancer in the rectum, using soundwaves to build up a picture.
+An endorectal ultrasound scan (ERUS) can show the size and position of a cancer in the rectum, using sound waves to build up a picture.

 Ultrasound scans use sound waves to build up a picture of body tissues.
-An endorectal ultrasound scan can show the size and where the cancer is in the rectum.
+An endorectal ultrasound scan can show the size and position of cancer in the rectum.

 For the test, you lie on your left side with your knees bent up.
 A nurse or doctor gently passes a small, lubricated probe into the back passage.
 This produces an image of the rectum on a screen.

-The scan takes about 10 minutes and you can usually go home as soon as it is over.
+The scan takes about 10 minutes.
+You can usually go home as soon as it is over.

 Our cancer information meets the PIF TICK quality mark.